Kiarashsedghi/karpg/README.md

 # karpg

-KARPG is a cli arp packet generator .
+KARPG is a cli ARP packet generator .
 This project is under development.